Shosef/Blackjack_OOP/README.md

 # How to use the code

-1.Download the py file \n
+1.Download the py file
-2.Run the file \n
+2.Run the file
 3.Enjoy!